 2010 - While the SIXAXIS controller was largely panned, Sony made an official play into the motion gaming category with PlayStation Move at E3 2010.
 The messaging was quite clouded and pricing was confusing for most.
 However, with inFAMOUS 2, Twisted Metal, LittleBigPlanet 2, and Gabe Newell popping up on stage to show off Portal 2 while eating a piece of humble pie, people left the presentation largely excited.
 Oh, and Kevin Butler showed up.

 2009 - Rumours of the PSP2 started swirling in 2009, but Sony instead opted to release a redesigned version of the console dubbed the PSPgo.
 It would fail quite miserably, and be discontinued shortly afterwards.
 On the games front, Sony pulled out another massive year, showing off God of War III, The Last Guardian, Heavy Rain, and Uncharted 2: Among Thieves.
-Guess which one of those never made it out.
-Sad face.
+Guess which one of those took almost a decade to make it out.

 2008 - Jack Tretton took the stage in 2008 to announce a new smattering of PlayStation exclusive titles like MotorStorm: Pacific Rift, Resistance 2, and the multi-platform Resident Evil 5.
 The company also talked at length about PlayStation Network and showed off its first real foray into downloadable titles with Ratchet & Clank: Quest for Booty.

 2007 - In 2007, Sony began rounding out its collection of PlayStation 3 games with the announcement of Gran Turismo 5 (a game that wouldn’t actually be released until three and a half years later), a new title called inFAMOUS, and the return of Metal Gear Solid with its fourth main-line instalment.